Stunner: Texans trade DeAndre Hopkins to Cardinals

 Since signing his big-money deal in 2018, the 28-year-old running back has lived in Strugglesville.
 In 2018, he lacked pop coming off a wrist injury, earning just 3.6 yards per carry on 258 totes.
 Last season, despite Kliff Kingsbury taking over, Johnson could never find the juice as he dealt with injury and ineffective play.

 Watching Kenyan Drake explode in Kingsbury's offense underscored Johnson's struggles.
-His contract, however, was considered too onerous to move.
+His contract, however, was considered too inconvenient to move.
 Arizona, however, found a willing partner in Houston.

 The trade of Johnson adds further context to the Cardinals' decision to use the transition tag on Drake.
 The estimated $8.4 million tender gives Arizona the right to match any offer Drake receives.